secretGeek/ok-bash/README.md

 Work-in-progress support for [auto-complete](https://unix.stackexchange.com/a/291867) in bash.
 Sourcing `ok.sh` in Bash will automatically load auto complete.

 Auto-complete will complete _internal_ and _named_ commands, when you press tab.
+(Long form) options will auto-complete after you enter a dash.

 	$ ok li[TAB]	     # press TAB key
 	$ ok list[BEL]	     # it completes to list, but alerts with a BELL becuase there are more options
 	$ ok list[TAB][TAB]  # pressing TAB twice shows the options list         list-once    list-prompt
-	# ok list
+	# ok --[TAB][TAB]    # type a dash to auto-complete options

-Note: auto-complete is not always necessary.
-When there's only one option, ok-bash will also function without the completion...
+	--alias   --comment_align   --file   --help   --quiet   --verbose   --version

+See the file `ok-complete.bash` for all cases covered.

 ## Customization